Xiaobin-Gao/INFO6205_FP-Generic_Algorithms/README.md

 # Team INFO6205_221 Final Project Introduction
-## Topic: Genetic Algorithms For Black-and-White Image
+## Topic: Genetic Algorithms For Image Evolution
-  Give a black-and-white picture as input and return a picture that looks like the orignal one.
+  Apply and Implement Genetic Algorithms to generate images from thousands of randomly generated black dots.
 ## Implement
 * Search all pixels of an input image and save all black dots’ location information as the target.
 * For saving memory and time, we compress the picture into a smaller one.